NBKRedSpy/CardSurvival-Localization/README.md

 ## 2.0.0

 ### Upgrade Notes
 For users that have used a previous version of the app, the arguments have changed.
-The application now only requires the path to the target mod and will automatically create a SimpEx.csv and SimpEx_Errors.txt in the current working directory.
+The application now only requires the path to the target mod and will automatically create a SimpEn.csv and SimpEn_Errors.txt in the current working directory.
 ### Changes
 * Changed arguments to only require path.
 * Changed to output errors to SimpEn_Errors.txt instead of in the translated file.